Skip to content

 A profile defines a list of pre-selected packages (such as PHP, MySQL, and gzip).
 Buildkit includes several profiles.

 For this tutorial, we'll use the "default" (dfl) profile which includes a middle-of-the-road configuration.
+But you may choose another profile if you want specific versions of PHP and MySQL.

 Choosing an alternative profile...